Big January Giveaway - Click Here For More Details

 Natural disasters/environmental hazards

 Malaysia faces two monsoon seasons, the southwest season running from late May to September and the north-east season from October to March.
 During these months, there's an increased risk of flooding - though this is mostly true of areas along the east and west coast.
-Popular destinations like Malaysia's capitol, Kuala Lumpur - being roughly 56km from the east coast - remain largely unaffected by flooding, experiencing flash floods only rarely.
+Popular destinations like Malaysia's capital, Kuala Lumpur - being roughly 56km from the east coast - remain largely unaffected by flooding, experiencing flash floods only rarely.

 With the natural catastrophe cover under our standard and premium insurance policies, you're covered for up to £1,000.
 This means that should you be affected by natural disasters during your holiday in Malaysia, any extra travel and accommodation expenses incurred will be paid for.
 If a trip to Malaysia is not the only trip you'll be making this year, it may be worth taking out our annual multi-trip travel insurance policy, which gives you premium level cover for multiple holidays in the year (so long as each trip doesn't exeed the maximum trip duration**).
 It's a good idea to book travel insurance well in advance as.
 Should you need to cancel the trip due to a natural disaster, the cancellation cover of your travel insurance policy will have you sorted, offering financial protection of up to £5,000.

 It's probably best to avoid travelling to Malaysia during the dry season, running from June to October.
 During this time of year, air pollution levels tend to spike, as smog from Indonesian peat fires accumulates in the atmosphere above the country.
 This phenomenon is known as the South-East Asian Haze.